-1. HIST 290: Theory, Methods, Crafting of History (W) 2.
+A minimum of 10 courses in mistory to include: 1.
+HIST 290: Theory, Methods, Crafting of History (W) 2.
 HIST 490: Capstone Senior Seminar in History (W) 3.
-Minimum of three (3) electives in History at the 300-level 4.
+Minimum of three (3) electives in History at the 300-level [4.
 One of the 10 courses must have a primary focus on history prior to 1800 5.
-No more than six courses may be focused on a single geographic region (e.g. US, Europe) 6.
+No more than six courses may be focused on a single geographic region (e.g. US, Europe) Γ 6.
 A non-credit bearing ARCHES ePortfolio that will be checked each semester during advising, and will be graded in History 290 and History 490.

-Only one unit of History 397 may count toward the major.
+^{}Only one unit of History 397 may count toward the major.

-Additional Coursework is recommended in Political Science/Civics & Government, Economics, Geography, Psychology, Sociology & Anthropology in order to meet the National Teaching Standards for
+Additional Coursework is recommended in Political Science/Civics & Government, Economics, Geography, Psychology, Sociology & Anthropology in order to meet the National Teaching Standards for Secondary Social Science, Coursework in table leads to Middle Grades Social Science Subsequent Endorsement.

 Secondary Social Science.
-Coursework in table leads to Middle Grades Social Science Subsequent Endorsement.
-Political Science/Civics & American National Government (PSCI 101)
+Coursework in table leads to whate Grades Social Science Subsequent Endorsement.
+Political Science/Civics & American National American National Government (PSCI 101) Government Economics Introduction to Economics (ECON 100) Geography ENST 200, 230, 231, or 300

-Government

-Economics Introduction to Economics (ECON 100)

-Geography ENST 200, 230, 231, or 300